GaiaUniversal

 Available crested geckos are listed on our Morph Market store⬇️

-Crested Geckos (also known as Eyelash Geckos) are small lizards native to New Caledonia.
+Crested Geckos (also known as Eyelash Geckos or Cresties) are small lizards native to New Caledonia.
 They are a mostly arboreal species of gecko and are nocturnal.
 They spend the daylight hours sleeping in secure spots in high branches.
-They get their name from the fringed crest that begins over their eyes that runs down their necks and backs.
-The si
+They get their name from the fringed crest that begins over their eyes that runs down their necks and b

-New Caledonia is nestled between Australia, New Zealand, Fiji, and New Guinea.
+Crested geckos are originally from New Caledonia.
+It is a French territory comprising dozens of islands in the South Pacific, and is nestled between Australia, New Zealand, Fiji, and New Guinea.
 It is inhabited by the Kanak people, renowned for its incredible nature, barrier reefs, and perfect climate year-round.

-New Caledonia is nestled between Australia, New Zealand, Fiji, and New Guinea.
+Crested geckos are originally from New Caledonia.
+It is a French territory comprising dozens of islands in the South Pacific, and is nestled between Australia, New Zealand, Fiji, and New Guinea.
 It is inhabited by the Kanak people, renowned for its incredible nature, barrier reefs, and perfect climate year-round.

 The species was thought to be extinct until it was rediscovered in 1994 during an expedition led by German herpetologist Robert Seipp.
 Along with several other New Caledonian gecko species, it is being considered for protected status by the Convention on the international trade in endangered species of wild flora and fauna.